top of page

 7 mths: flu booster

-12 mths: routine PLUS Varicella (chicken pox)
+12 mths: routine (includes ACWY) PLUS Bexsero and Varicella (chicken pox)

 18 mths: routine (includes chicken pox as a booster)